-Instead of being the ideal shoes for weightlifting or the ideal shoes for running, the best women’s CrossFit shoes will be a hybridized jack of all trades.
+Instead of being the ideal shoes for weightlifting or the ideal shoes for running, women’s CrossFit shoes will be a hybridized jack of all trades.

 If you’re going to lift free weights, you need a secure footing so that you don’t slip.
 You’ll also want room to spread your toes for natural balance.

 You’ll want the weight dispersed around your sole in natural ways.
 You’ll want good arch and heel support.
 Your woman’s CrossFit shoes must meet these requirements.